yokeshbaskaran/moments/README.md

 ## 📢 Features

-✅ User Authentication: JWT-based login and signup to ensure secure access.
+✅ User Authentication: JWT-based login and signup to ensure secure access using Supabase.
-✅ Create, Read, Update, Delete Tweets (CRUD): A full-featured platform for posting, editing, deleting the posts.
+✅ Create, Read, and Delete Tweets (CRUD): A full-featured platform for posting, editing, deleting the posts.
 ✅ Responsive Design: Works seamlessly across mobile and desktop devices, ensuring a smooth user experience.
 ✅ Error Handling & Toast Notifications: Built-in error handling and notifications to improve the user experience.